-It takes, on average, 13 years to receive a correct diagnosis of coeliac disease.7
+It takes, on average, 13 years to receive a correct diagnosis of celiac disease.7

 Gemma’s endocrinologist ran further thyroid-function and antibody tests and found that she had subclinical Hashimoto’s thyroiditis.
 This did not require treatment but was to be reviewed on a 3-monthly basis.

-Serological signs of autoimmune thyroid disease have been found in up to 26 percent of patients with coeliac disease.8
+Serological signs of autoimmune thyroid disease have been found in up to 26 percent of patients with celiac disease.8

 By mid-2020, Gemma had completed 1 year of a strict gluten-free diet.
 Her bowel habits were much improved, but she still suffered with muscle pain, dry skin, malaise/fatigue, and depression.